linda-seiter/intro-to-objects/README.md

 ## Review: What is an object?

-Objects have state (properties/data) and behavior (operation that access/modify state)
+Objects have state (properties/attributes) and behavior (operations that access/modify state)

 | Object       | State                                   | Behavior                                        |
 | ------------ | --------------------------------------- | ----------------------------------------------- |